amarburg/opencv-ffi/README.md

 + `opencv-ffi-wrappers` is an attempt to create a nicer "more Ruby" API on top of the pure level, in two ways.
 In some cases, OpenCV structs are extended to give them more object-like APIs.
-In other cases new objects are created which wrap around OpenCV objects.
+Of course, in many ways this is re-creating the C++ API in Ruby, on top of C.

     New objects are often created to hide the typed-ness of OpenCV structs.
 For example, a `CvPoint2D32F` is different from a